Steampunk the Aesthetic

 Gail On Steampunk Fashion

 What defines Steampunk Fashion to you?
-How do (or do) you see fashion defining the Steampunk movement?
+How do (or did) you see fashion defining the Steampunk movement?

 Steampunk fashion tends to be an amalgamation of Victorian fashion with metallic industrial detailing (usually brass) and modern Gothic overtones.
 I've defined it in the past as the lovechild of Hot Topic and a BBC costume drama.
 I do believe that the attire of steampunk is relevant to the movement as a whole.
 It's one of the things that sets steampunk apart from other SFF subgenres.
 The fashion melds an aesthetic with creativity and community.
 Some people are more into the literature and others craftsmanship, but most at least nod in the fashion direction with a vest, or a pair of goggles, or a newsboy cap.

 Where should one begin, with the Character or with the Clothing?

 I began with the clothing, but that's because I'm not much of an actor and I really enjoy the style.
 I like separates and small details, like jewelry, that I can mix with everyday garb.
 Starting with a character might work better for those who are planning on attending a convention, or aren't inveterate shoppers.

 What do you see as the relationship between Character and Costume?